-If you feel excited or relieved when you think about retirement and have lots of different things you’d like to do with your time, this could signal that perhaps, it would be a positive and fulfilling move for you to make.
+If you feel excited or relieved when you think about retirement and have lots of different things you’d like to do with your time, this may signal that perhaps, it would be a positive and fulfilling move to make.

 On the other hand, if you know that you don’t want to carry on working, but the thought of retirement fills you with dread – perhaps due to fears of being bored or isolated – it’s likely that you could benefit from spending more time planning your retirement period and shaping it into something that’ll be meaningful for you.

-Making sure that you’ve built some solid foundations for a life outside of work can help you to feel more confident about retirement and allow you to feel excited about the prospect of giving more time to these areas of your life.
+Making sure that you’ve built some solid foundations for a life outside of work can help you to feel more confident and excited about retirement.

 Some people find it helpful to drop down to part-time hours first, before giving up work altogether.
 This can help them adjust to retirement more gradually.

 It’s also possible that the idea of stopping work just doesn’t feel appealing because you enjoy what your job brings to your life.
 In which case, there’s nothing wrong with continuing to work beyond the State pension age.

 5. What’s my retirement lifestyle going to be like?

 Our work and general lifestyle are often closely linked, so it’s worth considering how your lifestyle might change if and when you decide to retire.

 For instance, if you currently work in a very active job, how will you make sure that you continue to stay active during retirement?
 Or if you enjoy having a daily routine, how will you create a meaningful new routine?